 It is important to note that:

-• Tax levy limits will vary by school district;
+• Tax levy limits vary by school district;

-• The new law does not limit an individual’s tax bill.
+• The law does not limit an individual’s tax bill.

 Property Tax Exemptions